tebogomosehle/Loan-Defaulting-Tree/README.md

   * Accuracy Score
   * Confusion Matrix
   * Classification report
-* Investigated the impact of class imbalance on model predictions
+* Identified class imbalance as a cause for on model predictions
 * Applied class weighting to improve the identification of default cases
 * Visualized the decision tree structure
 * Visualised feature importance